MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

 ---
-title: Subscribe to reports and dashboards in Power BI service
+title: Subscribe to reports and dashboards for Power BI consumers
-description: Learn how to subscribe yourself and others to a snapshot of a Power BI report and dashboard.
+description: Learn how to subscribe yourself to an emailed snapshot of a Power BI report and dashboard.
 author: mihart
 manager: kvivek
 ms.reviewer: ''